RaulDa/CarND-Model-Predictive-Control-P10/README.md

 #### 5. MPC with latency

 The model should handle a latency of 100ms.
-In this case, this is achieved with the `sleep_for` method used in the initial code version.
+In this case, its application is achieved with the `sleep_for` method used in the initial code version.
 This instruction is located in the line `167` of the final version of `main.cpp`.
+It is also necessary to make predictions of the state 100ms in the future and pass it to solver.
+For the prediction the kinematic equations are used in the line `122` of `main.cpp`

 #### 6. Results